ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 ### 2.3.1 (2019-03-07)
 * (foxriver76) also unescape %0A (\n)
-* (foxriver76) remove line break in firmware version
+* (foxriver76) remove line break in a firmware version

 ### 2.3.0 (2019-02-07)
 * (foxriver76) implemented messagebox

 ### 2.2.2 (2019-02-04)
-* (foxriver76) show correct number of service messages even if automatic checking is enabled
+* (foxriver76) show the correct number of service messages even if automatic checking is enabled

 ### 2.2.1 (2019-01-29)
-* (foxriver76) create alarm states with correct name instead of renaming on restart
+* (foxriver76) create alarm states with the correct name instead of renaming on restart
-* (foxriver76) fix to enable acknowledging servicemessages for all instance types
+* (foxriver76) fixed to enabled acknowledging servicemessages for all instance types

 ### 2.2.0 (2019-01-26)
 * (foxriver76) reworked alarm states, see FAQ
-* (foxriver76) fix where virtual devices were not named
+* (foxriver76) fixed where virtual devices were not named

 ### 2.1.8 (2019-01-24)
 * (foxriver76) from now on we are displaying the firmware version instead of coprocessor fw version